MatejBransky/simplifr/README.md

 ```
 check [update](http://facebook.github.io/react/docs/update.html) for more details.

+Simplifr offers a super easy way to communicate between components and Redux store, and to create a complex nested component based on a single store.
 This idea can be easily extended for multiple reducers with different paths, check [redux-simplifr](https://github.com/krispo/redux-simplifr) for more details.

+Disadvantage of this approach is a possible long `path` keys, that may extremely increase the data size.
+Possible solution is to encode `paths` with a short identifiers.
+But it may be the work for the future...

 ## How it works